Roofing contractors in

 Meet experience requirements

-Document 4 years of roofing experience OR complete approved technical education program.
-Submit Form CCC-1 with employment verification or transcripts.
+Document 4 years of roofing experience or complete approved education program.
+Gather employment records, contractor affidavits, or education certificates.

 Submit application